Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Experiments

 \textbf{Auxiliary model:} Recall from Sec.~\ref{subsec: method_consistency} that representations from self-supervised models efficiently capture richer semantic similarity between local image regions compared to those from supervised models.
 We empirically verify this by using different pre-training tasks to instantiate the auxiliary model: (i) supervised pre-training with class labels, (ii) self-supervised (SSL) pre-training~\cite{caron2018deep,caron2020unsupervised,he2020momentum} with no labels, and (iii) supervised parts detection with keypoint annotations.
-We use the publicly available weights for both the supervised and self-supervised models.
-We train the parts detector ourselves to predict keypoint presence in the $h\times w$ spatial cell matrix using the available keypoint annotations (details in suppl.).
-We stress that the parts detector is used only as an \textit{upper bound} as it uses part ground-truth information to model the semantic constraint.
+We train the parts detector to predict keypoint presence in the $h\times w$ spatial cell matrix using keypoint annotations.
+We stress that the parts detector is used only as an \textit{upperbound} as it uses part ground-truth to model the semantic constraint.

 We evaluate each auxiliary model by: (i) measuring the Same-KP metric to study if this model improves the semantic matching, and (ii) measuring clustering accuracy to capture the extent of semantic part disentanglement.
 To measure the clustering accuracy, we first cluster the $d$-dimensional cells in a $7 \times 7$ spatial matrix from $u(\cdot)$ of all images via K-Means and assign each spatial cell to a cluster.
 Then, we apply majority voting and associate each cluster with a semantic part using the keypoint annotations.
 The clustering accuracy measures how often the cells contain the assigned part.
 From Table~\ref{tab: auxiliary_model}, we observe that better part disentanglement (high clustering accuracy) correlates with improved semantic matching in the counterfactuals (high Same-KP).
 Thus, embeddings that disentangle parts are better suited for the semantic consistency constraint via the non-parametric softmax in Eq.~\ref{eq: similarity_loss}.
-The CUB classifier fails to model our constraint because it distinguishes between different types of beaks, wings, etc., to optimize for the classification objective (Same-KP drops by 12.1\% compared to the upperbound).
-By contrast, the SSL representations are more generic, making them suitable for our framework (Same-KP using DeepCluster~\cite{caron2018deep} drops only 0.2\% vs. the upperbound).
-We present a few cluster visualizations in suppl.
+The CUB classifier fails to model our constraint because it distinguishes between different types of beaks, wings, etc., to optimize for the classification task (Same-KP drops by 12.1\% vs. the upperbound).
+Differently, the SSL features are more generic, making them suitable for our method (Same-KP using DeepCluster drops only 0.2\% vs. the upperbound).